-Marita Petherbridge is the blog’s editor.
+Marita Petherbridge is a manager and editor for Bear Market Blog.
 She studies international relations and Russian language at the Australian National University.
 Her academic interests include critical approaches to security, information and media in international affairs, and Western perceptions of the post-Soviet space.
 Marita has written about Ukrainian politics for The Foreign Brief.

 Eloise Goldsmith is Deputy Blog Editor for BMB Russia.
 She is based in New York where she works as a Publishing Associate for Foreign Affairs magazine.
 She graduated from McGill University in 2017 with a B.A. in Russian Studies.
 You can follow her on Twitter: @Eloise_Gold

 Nicholas James is a manager and deputy editor for Bear Market Blog.
 He is a Russian Studies and Government graduate from the University of Texas at Austin and recently completed his MSc in Comparative Politics at the London School of Economics.
 His research interests surround nationalism and political attitudes in Eastern Europe and Eurasia.
 Based in London, he is a social media editor at Nations and Nationalism and produces an academic podcast on nationalism studies.
 You can find him on Twitter @nicholasdjames.